Onion (Allium cepa L.) is widely used around the world as a food product and has also been used for medicinal applications.

 Early evidence suggests that onion or onion extract prevents cancer, including gastrointestinal, ovarian, skin, and endometrial cancers.
 Some studies, however, have reported no association between

 One clinical trial found that fresh onion significantly decreased serum glucose (blood sugar) levels in diabetics.
 More research is needed in this area to confirm these results.

 Several trials have been conducted using combination products that include an onion extract.
 These studies have investigated onion's potential role in scar healing in adults and children, specifically due to injuries from laser tattoo removal or surgery.
-The overall results are mixed, and more research is needed to make a strong recommendation.
+The overall results are mixed, and more research is needed to make a conclusion.